IPS-Eye-White

 For the wages of sin is death, but the free gift (Gk. charisma) of God is eternal life in Christ Jesus our Lord.
 (Romans 6:23 NASB)

-However, and this is VERY important - the word free does not exist in the original Greek.
+However, and this is CRUCIALLY important - the word free does not exist in the original Greek.
 Let me reiterate.
 None of the NT verses that speak about God's gift to us use the word free.
 Charisma (gift) is used some 21 times in the New Testament - but was translated 'free gift'' ONLY in the three instances that it occurs in connection with salvation.
 In all other verses charisma is rendered as gift.

 In stark contrast to the idea that a very minimal commitment is required to be saved, Jesus laid down some very stringent prerequisites to salvation.